AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

     **Note:** For more information, see [Configure the usage mode of persistent memory](/intl.en-US/Instance/Instance type families/Memory optimized instance families/Configure the usage mode of persistent memory.md).

--   Provides the ecs.re6p-redis.<nx\>large instances types for Redis applications.
+-   Provides the ecs.re6p-redis.<nx\>large instances types exclusively for Redis applications.

     These instance types are in invitational preview.
 To use these instance types, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).